The Story

 of Coquette

 “I disregard the proportions, the measures, the tempo of the ordinary world.
 I refuse to live in the ordinary world as ordinary women.
-I want ecstasy.”
+To enter ordinary relationships.
+I want ecstasy.
+I am a neurotic — in the sense that I live in my world.
+I will not adjust myself to the world.

 The Origin